 Dominika Bredova, MHC-LP

 My practice is rooted in person-centered, psychodynamic, and narrative therapy.
 I aim to be direct and thoughtful, creating a space where you can confront difficult truths while feeling supported.
-In partners therapy, I help partners strengthen communication, re-balance responsibilities, rebuild trust, and reconnect with intimacy.
+In relationship therapy, I help partners reset expectations and roles, develop their unique communication style, and build trust, leading to reconnecting with intimacy.

-I hold a MA in Mental Health Counseling from New York University and a BS in Psychology from the University of Aberdeen in Scotland.
-Having moved countries multiple times, I can deeply relate to the stressors and challenges associated with settling in a new place and leaving friends, family, and pets behind.
+I hold a MA in Mental Health Counseling from New York University.
+Having moved countries multiple times, I am familiar with the stress and challenges of adjusting to new people and places while also carrying the grief of leaving friends, family, and pets behind.
 These experiences also taught me that while people come from different backgrounds, we can still bond over similarities or by exploring our differences.

 In addition to English, I can also hold sessions in Czech and Slovak.